Upcoming Parkland Valley Workshops

 SPRA Play Leadership

-HIGH FIVE® Principles of Healthy Child Development (PHCD) is a one-day training that will help front-line leaders (anyone working with children aged 6 to 12 – i.e. camp counselor, coach, swim instructor) improve the quality of programs.
+This is a one-day training that will help front-line leaders (anyone working with children aged 6 to 12) improve the quality of programs.
 It provides in depth training in the HIGH FIVE® principles of healthy child development so front-line leaders understand what they need to do to ensure each child’s social, emotional and cognitive needs are met.
-Leaders learn activities and gain knowledge, tips and resources to enhance their programs as well as their relationships with children and other staff members.

 HIGH FIVE® Quest training is for any supervisor who is responsible for quality assurance and support of programs offered to children in middle childhood.
 This workshop will provide practical training on the use of the quality assurance measurement tool to evaluate current children’s sport and recreation programs.
 Quantitative results from these assessments allow organizations to track their improvements in quality programming.